SHOGUN-1029/Graph-visualization/README.md

-simple graph vizualization using the graph viz javascript library . you can download the required librarires using npm or import them from CDN .
+simple graph vizualization using the graph viz javascript library . you can download the required librarires using npm or import them from CDN.

 input : in format [vertex vertex edge_length]